 When University of Georgia professor Marianne Shockley planned on a fun night with her boyfriend, Marcus Lillard, and his friend, Clark Heindel, she had no idea that it would lead to a tragedy.
-However, moments later, Marianne lay unconscious, with a bloody wound on her head, while first responders arrived at the scene to declare her dead. ’24 Hours: The Strange Death of Professor Shockley’ draws a vivid picture of Marianne’s shocking death and shows how Clark Heindel passed away minutes after being questioned by the police.
-Let’s delve into the details surrounding Marianne’s death and find out how and why Clark Heindel breathed his last, shall we?
+After all, she soon lay unconscious with a bloody wound on her head, only for first responders to arrive at the scene and declare her dead.
+CBS’ ’24 Hours: The Strange Death of Professor Shockley’ draws a vivid picture of this death and shows how Clark passed away minutes after being questioned by the police.
+So, let’s delve into the details surrounding this entire harrowing matter, shall we?

 How Did Clark Heindel Die?

 A resident of Milledgeville, Georgia, Clark Heindel, was Marcus Lillard’s friend and was hosting him as well as Marianne Shockley at his house on the night of May 11, 2019.
 Clark, who was pretty popular in his neighborhood, was known to be a kind-hearted and generous person who would often help his neighbors and participate in community activities.
 In fact, people who knew him mentioned that while they would often help each other, Clark was very into social service and was responsible for teaching yoga at a nearby park as well as a local hospital, all free of charge.